 The easiest, fastest, and perhaps the funnest Ecobrick application, is to make Milstein modules.
 With MMs you can create benches, table, chairs and more.
 All you need is 12 Ecobricks to start!
 We have found that silicone sealant works best to assemble the modules.
 Ecobrick Milstein Modules can then slide into deployment for classes, concerts, meetings and more to make horizntal surfaces.
 They can be stacked one on top of the other to add one level of vertical height.
 They can be stacked and stored vertically to save space.

 - Pros: All you need is a few Ecobricks to start!
 Super easy.
 Fun.

 - Cons: For indoor use only.
 The UV rays in sunlight will degrade and fade your Ecobricks.

 So this is pretty cool– Ecobricks can make LEGO-like blocks.
-Maier-Dielman Modules, or MDMs for short, are a way to turn bottles into modular bricks that can be stacked vertically.
-Sixteen Ecobricks are siliconed together to make one MD module.
-MDs interconnect just like Legos.
+Dieleman Modules, or DMs for short, are a way to turn bottles into modular bricks that can be stacked vertically.
+Sixteen Ecobricks are siliconed together to make one DM module.
+DMs interconnect just like Legos.
 They stack one upon the other and enable you to make walls, towers, columns, fast and easy without any glue or mortar.
-The MDs can then be disassembled just as easily.
+The DMs can then be disassembled just as easily.

 - Pros: Awesome for indoor playgrounds and building structures for concerts or fairs in minutes.
 Can be taken apart and stored just as fast!

 - Cons: For indoor use only.
 Ecobricks are exposed and thus the furniture cannot be used outside– UV rays will degrade and fade your ecobricks.
 Untested for outdoor long-term building projects.

 Earth building was used by our ancestors to build homes and structures that have endured for centuries.
 Cob is easy and free to make, and involves the children as well as the adults in the construction process.